14 columnists and executives of the paper handed down prison sentences varying between 2.5 years and 8 years, 1 month and 15 days

 Speaking after Yarsuvat, defense attorney Abbas Yalçın told the court that despite a confidentiality order to have been issued on the investigation file, the information contained in the file were leaked to pro-government media outlets.

-Lawyer Tora Pekin said that Cumhuriyet had been already overwhelmed with countless court decisions ordering the court to publish retractions, decisions to ban access to articles and criminal cases brought against it, but even then no one had thought of a court case where Cumhuriyet journalists would be charged with aiding three different terrorist organizations.
+Lawyer Tora Pekin said that Cumhuriyet had been already overwhelmed with countless court decisions ordering the newspaper to publish retractions, decisions to ban access to news reports and criminal cases brought against its journalists, but even then no one had thought of a court case where Cumhuriyet journalists would be charged with aiding three different terrorist organizations.

 Commenting on the news reports and articles included in the case file, Pekin said they consist of those which criticize government actions such as those about interception of Syria-bound trucks carrying arms, and those about the Kurdish issue.
 “Talking about certain issues disturbs the government, so it is a crime!” he said, adding that the prosecutor was of the view that Cumhuriyet could not publish any critical reports on the Kurdish issue because it was a “nationalist, statist and traditionalist newspaper.”